gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - `org.gradle.platform.base.toolchain.ToolChain`
 - Change `JavaToolChain` to extend `ToolChain`.
 - Change `JvmPlatform` to extend `Platform`.
+- Convert `PlatformContainer` into a PolymorphicNamedDomainContainer of `Platform`s and move into 'platform-base'
+    - native plugin registers factory for `NativePlatform`, and makes this the default type as well
+    - JVM plugin registers factory for `JvmPlatform`, and adds instance for every known JVM.
+- Add `PlatformAwareComponentSpec`
+    - Move `JvmLibrary.target()` up onto this interface as `targetPlatform`, with String[] input.
+    - Replace `TargetedNativeComponentSpec.targetPlatforms()` with `targetPlatform`
+- Change `NativeComponentSpecInitializer` to build only for chosen platforms, or default/current platform if none defined
+    - Fix tests that build for multiple platforms by explicitly targeting those platforms
 - The `BinarySpec.buildable` flag should be `false` when a particular JVM binary cannot be built by the current JVM.
 - Configuration of the build should not fail when a JVM binary cannot be built.
 Instead the appropriate compilation task should fail.